StevenR152/craftyjs_game/README.md

 This repository is providing the basic setup of building 2D games on a HTML Canvas.

 It provides:
-- 'index.html' file for the webpage structure
+- the 'index.html' file for the webpage structure
 - a CSS style sheet to form a 'nicer on the eyes' page to look at.
 - a basic javascript file which is the start of the game application.
 - ignore the circleci directory, thats a lesson for another day :)